emtenet/xc9500xl-fuse-map/README.md

 A product term of each macro cell in the range 1 to 5.

+NOTE: the product-terms are numbered as in
+*Figure 8: Product Term Allocator Logic* of the
+*XC9500XL High-Performance CPLD Family Data Sheet*.
+This makes it easy for us looking at the figure but makes the ordering in the fuse map a bit funny.

 ### `input##`

 An input to a function block in the range 1 to 54.